petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products.md

 Kyle and Damian need your help in setting up the required channels, catalogs and products for the B2B and B2C stores.
 Kyle, being the administrator, is in charge of creating the channels, while Damian, being the category manager, is responsible for creating the catalogs, products, configuring their prices, and adding inventory.

-After completing this module, you should have
+After completing this module, you should have:

-* Product catalogs for both B2B and B2C products
+* A product catalog containing different products
-* Channels for the B2B and B2C sites
+* Channels configured and linked to both sites
-* Warehouses fulfilling the B2B and B2C channels
+* Payment methods and shipping methods set up
-* Products created in the B2B and B2C catalogs
+* Warehouses that serve both online stores

 Ready?